 A planned walkway and cycleway across Broadmeadow Estuary has been approved by An Bord Pleanála.
 The Broadmeadow Way forms part of the Fingal Coastal Way, the NTA's Greater Dublin Area Cycle Network and East Coast Trail.
-It is funded by the NTA, and Fingal County Council, and construction has recently commenced.
+It is funded by the NTA, and Fingal County Council and construction is set to take place between 2022 and 2023.
 The route will run alongside the railway line and includes a 280-metre-long bridge crossing the Broadmeadow Estuary.